dylanvicc/Pallas-API-Ex/README.md

 | Index | Metric | Description | Quantity |
 | :---:   | :---: | :---: | :---: |

-Password hashing is supported.
+Password hashing is implemented.
 Example uses SHA1.
 However, the service could be modified to support any algorithm.